barneyme/bpad/readme.txt

 -- .JS Javascript files,
 -- .JAVA Java files.
 - Autosave notes in your browser.
+- Be used on mobile and desktop browsers.
 - Be installed as a Progressive Web App.

 DIRECTIONS: